 21st Century Scholars Information and enrollment This program is available to pay for college tuition in Indiana.
 Families are eligible based on income, and must enroll in the program by the end of 8th grade (June 30).
-Parents can enroll directly through the website, but if a paper application is needed, or you have additional questions, please see Mrs. Gilbert.
+Parents can enroll directly through the website, but if a paper application is needed, or you have additional questions, please stop by the counselor's office.

 Community Partners Program - if interested please contact counselor for referral form

-Helping your adolescent this website has many helpful and practical articles dealing with various topics such as anxiety, despression, sleep, social media, etc.
+Helping your adolescent this website has many helpful and practical articles dealing with various topics such as anxiety, depression, sleep, social media, etc.

 Stress in many cases in unavoidable, but it is important to learn ways to cope with circumstances that we cannot change or control.
 If you need help thinking of some coping strategies to try, this list of 100 is a way to get started.